Resolude/wget-downloader/README.md

     $ which wget

+If git is installed and in the $PATH, continue on with the remainder of this section.
+If git is not installed, either install it or copy the script to a file and mark it as executable.

-Download and change directory into the repository using the following command:
+Assuming git is installed, download the repo and change directory into it using the following command:

     $ git clone https://github.com/Resolude/wget-downloader.git
     $ cd wget-downloader/